addisgithub/Doxygen/README.md

+# Addis doxygen documentation
+# This will be used to document projects and publish to github
+# Each modification to the main.cpp will be published through github

 # doxygen-cmake-github
 Demonstrates Doxygen html generation and publishing on GitHub Pages.
 The Doxygen files for this project can be seen [here](https://semcneil.github.io/doxygen-cmake-github/).